espsrc/SKA-Open-Science-School/Binder_in_your_workflow/README.md

 - Network limitations: myBinder sessions are hosted on servers with limited network bandwidth, so if your notebook requires a lot of data transfer, it may be slow or even fail to load.
 - Concurrent usage: myBinder has a limit on the number of concurrent users that can access a single repository at a time.
 If the limit is reached, other users may have to wait or be unable to access the repository.
 - Security: myBinder provides a secure computing environment, but it is important to note that the environment is shared with other users.
 Thus, users should be cautious about sharing sensitive data or code through myBinder.

+### Creating a Binder project in a GitHub repository

+A Binder (also called a Binder-ready repository) is a code repository that contains at least two things:

+- Code or content that you’d like people to run.
+This might be a Jupyter Notebook that explains an idea, or an R script that makes a visualization or a Python Script that run a data analysis.
+- Configuration files for your environment.
+These files are used by Binder to build the environment needed to run your code.
+For a list of all configuration files available.

+Configuration files for a Binder repo may be placed in the root of your repository or in a `binder/` folder in the repository’s root (i.e. `myproject/binder/`).

+We can create the environments for Python Julia and R, as follows:

+### Python

+To create a Binder with Python support, you need to include a requirements.txt or environment.yml file in your repository.

+### Julia

+To build an environment with Julia, include a configuration file called Project.toml.

+### R

+To build an environment with R you need to create a `runtime.txt` file with the following format:

+``r-<version>-<YYYY>-<MM>-<DD>``

+This will provide you R of given version (such as 4.1, 3.6, etc), and a CRAN snapshot to install libraries from on the given date.
+To install more R packages from CRAN you need to add an `install.R` file to your repo.